 Several units at Berenberg are responsible for the environmental aspect of our operations.
-The Global Operations department is responsible for facilities management, procurement of office material and furniture.
+The Global Operations department and our Property Management department are responsible for building management and purchasing office furniture in collaboration with the Procurement and Office Services departments.
 Procurement of IT services, hardware, software, and telecommunications services and equipment is entrusted to the Procurement team.
 In the front office, the Infrastructure & Energy department develops investment opportunities in the field of sustainable technologies and renewable energy.